azat-co/practicalnode/chapter12/chapter12.md

 }
 ```

 npm scripts are very powerful.
-Some Node developers are even abandoning their build tools such as Grunt or Gulp or Webpack and implement their build pipelines with npm scripts and some low-level Node code.
+Some Node developers are even abandoning their build tools, such as Grunt or Gulp or Webpack, and implementing their build pipelines with npm scripts and some low-level Node code.
 I sort of agree with them.
-Having to learn and depend on myriads of Grunt, Gulp or Webpack plugins is no fun.
+Having to learn and depend on myriads of Grunt, Gulp, or Webpack plugins is no fun.
 For more use cases of npm scripts, start at this page: <https://docs.npmjs.com/misc/scripts>.

 It’s worth noting that `package.json` and npm do not limit their use.
 In other words, you are encouraged to add custom fields and devise new conventions for their cases.

 Publishing to npm
 =================

-To publish to npm, we must have an account there.
-So first you need to proceed to the website npmjs.org and register there.
-Once you do that, you will have an account which mean you will have a username and password.
+To publish to npm, you must have an account there.
+So first, you need to proceed to the website npmjs.org and register there.
+Once you do that, you will have an account, and you will have a username and password.
 The next step is to sign in on the command line.
-We do this by executing the following:
+Do this by executing the following:

 ```
 $ npm adduser
 ```

 You just need to sign in with the npm CLI once.
-After you do it you are read to publish as many time as you wish.
-To publish a new module or an update to an already published module, simply execute from the project folder:
+After you do it, you are read to publish as many times as you wish.
+To publish a new module or an update to an already published module, simply execute the following command from the module/package project folder:

 ```
 $ npm publish